 - To assemble the wontons, set up a work station with a small bowl of water close by.
 Fill one wonton wrap with about a tablespoon of the veggie filling and top with a 1/2 teaspoon of cream cheese; feel free to use a little more if desired.

 - Repeat with filling and shaping the remaining wonton wrappers.
 Transfer all the wontons to a baking sheet lined with a Silpat or parchment.
-Brush the wontons with egg wash and sprinkle with sesame seeds.
+Brush the wontons with egg wash and sprinkle with sesame seeds and/or furikake.
 Bake for 10 minutes or until crispy and golden brown.

-- Remove the wontons from the oven and allow to cool slightly before garnishing with more seaweed gomasio and the dried seaweed (gim).
+- Remove the wontons from the oven and allow to cool slightly before garnishing with more furikake and the dried seaweed (gim).
 Serve with dipping sauce.
+I like a mix of soy sauce with a splash of brown rice vinegar.
+You can also add some gochugaru for some heat if desired.

-You can find the full recipe at The Kitchn.
+You can also find the full recipe at The Kitchn.
 I hope you enjoy!